futureHQ/LLMCode/README.md

 # LLM Code (Open Claude Code)

 > ⚠️ This project is currently under active development and in its early stages.
-LLM Code is using LLM Code to build it self.
+LLM Code is using LLM Code to build itself.

 <img width="485" alt="LLMCode" src="https://github.com/user-attachments/assets/7d621bae-dc4a-4ceb-ad97-2fb3a6dc8249" />